Pasta Salad: A Summer BBQ Classic

 However, if you’re really going to step up your pasta salad making game, you’ll need to make your own fresh pasta.
-Check out our recommendations for Top Five Pasta Makers.
+Check out our recommendations for Top-Rated Pasta Machines.
 In particular, this fully-automatic Philips pasta machine, coming in at #3 on that list will make some nice pasta for a salad.

 If you’re going to use store-bought pasta, the chunkier the better.
-Rotini, Penne, shells, etc. Anything that can scoop up that sauce and keep it close!
+Rotini, Penne (check out: Ziti vs Penne), shells, etc. Anything that can scoop up that sauce and keep it close!

 Cook the pasta according to the package directions and then immediately run under cool water to stop the cooking process.
 Be sure not to overcook the pasta!
 Al Dente pasta makes the best pasta salad.

 You’ll want to add some vegetables to your pasta salad in order to give it some crunch and extra deliciousness.
 Some ideas include: peppers, red onion, green onion, carrot, celery, fresh peas, fresh herbs (parsley, basil, oregano), cucumber, cherry tomatoes, artichoke hearts packed in oil, olives, cooked (and cooled) green beans, broccoli or cauliflower (blanched), and asparagus (blanched).